EA denies blaming Halo Infinite for Battlefield 2042's problems

 I still think Battlefield 2042 is fun, but at risk of sounding like Grampa Simpson, my definition of fun might not be enough for today's Battlefield fans: Back in the early 2000s, I was entertained for months by the Battlefield 1942 demo alone, and that was a janky-ass game which only included the Wake Island map.
 Now you can fly around in a cool wingsuit and everyone's saying it sucks.
 Well, times change.

 In any case, I'm not sure the evidence here supports the idea that EA is blaming Halo for its woes.
-It's possible there was some frustration that Halo Infinite came out of nowhere to make Battlefield look bad.
-Based on Xfire's report, though, it sounds like the comment was a soft affirmation that Battlefield 2042 should have been delayed, given that Halo Infinite itself was delayed for a year, and Miele reportedly praised it and suggested that Battlefield should have met the same standard.
+It's possible there was some frustration that Halo Infinite came out of nowhere to make Battlefield look bad, but based on Xfire's report, it sounds like the comment was a soft affirmation that Battlefield 2042 should have been delayed.
+Halo Infinite itself was delayed for a year, and Miele reportedly praised it and suggested that Battlefield should have met the same standard.

 If you're a former or current EA employee who'd like to share your perspective, you can contact PC Gamer at tips@pcgamer.com.